Stunning Waterfalls in the Gold Coast Hinterland

 Coomera Falls

 Hike up to the spectacular cantilevered Coomera Falls lookout situated 5.5-kilometres from the trailhead.
-From the lookout, you will witness the power of the Coomera River as it cascades over the magnificent Coomera Falls into the 160 metre deep Coomera Gorge below.
+From the lookout, you will witness the power of the Coomera River as it cascades over Coomera Falls into the 160 metre deep Coomera Gorge below.

 Where: Binna Burra off Beechmont Road – a 46-kilometre drive from the Gold Coast or 106-kilometres from Brisbane.